-It could be that you are moving overseas; you may need make a withdrawal due to a serious illness; you may be arranging a withdrawal on behalf of someone who has died; you may need to withdraw from KiwiSaver due to financial hardship.
-There are also options to withdraw from KiwiSaver to purchase your first home and you may well be eligible for the Housing New Zealand HomeStart grant.
+It could be that you are moving overseas; you may need make a withdrawal due to a life-shortening congenital condition or serious illness; you may be arranging a withdrawal on behalf of someone who has died; you may need to withdraw from KiwiSaver due to financial hardship.
+There are also options to withdraw from KiwiSaver to purchase your first home and you may well be eligible for the Housing New Zealand First Home Grant.

 Happy Birthday!
 The Government currently sets the qualifying age for New Zealand superannuation at 65, and that’s when you can withdraw your KiwiSaver.

 Any withdrawal you make from the Summer KiwiSaver scheme will be tax free.
 You do not have to withdraw, and it’s fine if you’d like to remain a member of the Summer KiwiSaver scheme so that your money can work alongside any other investment arrangements you have.

 You can continue to make contributions to KiwiSaver after you are eligible to withdraw, although your employer is not obliged to continue with their contributions, and you are no longer eligible to receive the Government contribution.

 If you no longer wish to have deductions from your salary and wages, make sure you talk to your employer.

 If you meet the criteria, simply complete a withdrawal form and we will arrange to make a payment to your nominated account once approved.
 When processing the withdrawal, PIE tax is deducted according to your prescribed investor rate (PIR).
 You can find more out about tax here and you can check the current PIR that we hold on your account by logging into your account and going to My Profile.

 Planning what to do with your KiwiSaver proceeds is an important decision, and the right advice can make a difference to your ongoing income during your retirement years.
 We can help you connect with a financial adviser who is experienced in advising on portfolios that aim to achieve specific investment objectives.